abhijithshetty12/SkySense/README.md

 - [ ] **Hyper-local Alerts:** Push notifications for sudden weather shifts.
 - [ ] **Satellite Overlays:** Mapbox integration for precipitation visualization.
 - [ ] **Historical Trends:** Compare current weather with 10-year averages.

 ---

-## 📄 License

-MIT — Free to use and fork.

----